dotnet/dotNext/docs/features/cluster/raft.md

 ## Derivation from RaftCluster
 `RaftCluster` class contains all necessary methods for handling deserialized Raft messages:
 * `AppendEntriesAsync` method allows to handle _AppendEntries_ Raft message type that was sent by another node
-* `ResignAsync` method allows to handle leadership revocation procedure
+* `ResignAsync` method allows handling of the leadership revocation procedure
 * `InstallSnapshotAsync` method allows to handle _InstallSnapshot_ Raft message type that was sent by another node
 * `VoteAsync` method allows to handle _Vote_ Raft message type that was sent by another node
 * `PreVoteAsync` method allows to handle _PreVote_ message introduced as extension to original Raft model to avoid inflation of _Term_ value